 While shared memory is not a limiting factor in our design and implementation, we have found that the limited number of register files available to a thread becomes a bottleneck.
 Due to the complexity of the algorithm, we can not reduce the number of registers used by a thread to below 44, which is more than the number of registers allowed when a SM is fully utilized under CUDA compute capability 2.0 (32768/1024=32).
 As reported in the experiment section, we have found that using 256 threads per block seems to achieve the best performance for a quadrant size K=512.
-We expect the register pressure will be reduced under compute capability 3.0 where each thread is allowed to use 65536/1024=64 register variables when a SM is fully utilized.
+However, the occupancy in this case is only 33% which is far from optimal due to the register file limit under compute capability 2.0.
+We expect the occupancy will be improved under compute capability 3.0 where each thread is allowed to use 65536/1024=64 register variables when a SM is fully utilized.
 Another option to try is to allow register spilling which requires more careful design to improve the overall performance.